rdsea/sys4bigml/README.md

 ### Project ideas presentations

   - Students will propose the project idea.
 This is an important aspect of *research-oriented course*.
 If a student cannot propose an idea, the teacher will suggest some concrete ideas for students.
+  - Year 2026, two types of project ideas will be considered:
+     - Systems/Tools for Optimizing Hybrid Software systems
+     - HIS for Security/Compliance

 ### Final project demonstration